Cleft Palate or Lip in Cats

 Cleft palate or lip in cats describes a defect in the roof of the mouth from the upper lip to the hard or soft palate, caused by a genetic deformity or injury.

-A Closer Look: What is Cleft Palate or Lip in Cats?
+A closer look: Cleft Palate or Lip in Cats

 Cleft palate/lip is a serious condition, especially in newborn kittens.
 The severity varies depending on the location and size of the defect.
 Small defects are sometimes well tolerated while medium to large defects prevent the ability to latch onto the nipple and suckle correctly.
 Any fluid or food entering the mouth can enter the nose and airways resulting in aspiration pneumonia.